 One remaining issue is that the decomposition of Equation (1.28) into conditional probabilities in Equation (1.29) is not unique.
-Further, different permutations (i.e., orderings of the elements of the random vector $\boldsymbol{W} = (W_1, W_2, W_3, ..., W_I)$) for the decomposition into the conditional probability expression of Equation (1.29) will lead, in general, to different approximations.
+Further, different permutations (i.e., orderings of the elements of the random vector $W = (W_1, W_2, W_3, ..., W_I)$) for the decomposition into the conditional probability expression of Equation (1.29) will lead, in general, to different approximations.
 One approach to resolve this is to average across the I!/2 permutation approximations.
 However, as indicated by Joe (1995), the average over a few randomly selected permutations is typically adequate for the accurate computation of the multivariate orthant probability.
+In the case when the approximation is used for approximation, thus increasing computational burden.
+As discussed in Bhat (2011) and shown in Bhat and Sidharthan (2011), the first-order approximation is more than adequate (when combined with the CML approach) for estimation of MNP models.
+Thus, in the rest of this report, we will use the term approximation to refer to the first-order approximation of the MVNCD function.

-In the case when the approximation is used for model estimation (where the integrand in each individual's log-likelihood contribution is a parameterized function of the $\boldsymbol{\beta}$ and $\boldsymbol{\Sigma}$ parameters), even a single permutation of the \boldsymbol{W} vector per choice occasion may suffice, as several papers in the literature have now shown (see later chapters).
+model estimation (where the integrand in each individual's log-likelihood contribution is a parameterized function of the β and Σ parameters), even a single permutation of the W vector per choice occasion may suffice, as several papers in the literature have now shown (see later chapters).